KillrVideo/killrvideo.github.io/src/site/docs/languages/c-sharp/index.md

    ```
    > git clone https://github.com/LukeTillman/killrvideo-csharp.git
    ```
+1. From inside the repository you just cloned, setup the Docker environment for the first time by running:
+    ```
+    > setup-docker.bat
+    ```
+    This should create a `.env` file with some environment variables, as well as pull all the Docker images that the application needs to run.

+1. Start the docker dependencies that you just pulled down via `docker-compose`:
+    ```
+    > docker-compose up -d
+    ```
+    This starts up things like a DataStax Enterprise node, the Web UI, etc. You can learn more about how we use Docker in our [Docker Guide][docker-guide] documentation.

 1. Open the main solution (**`/src/KillrVideo.sln`**) in Visual Studio.
 1. Set the **KillrVideo** project as the Startup Project.
    * Right-click on the KillrVideo project node in Visual Studio's Solution Explorer window and choose **Set as Startup Project** from the context menu.
 1. Press **`F5`** to build the solution and run with debugging.

-The first time you run KillrVideo, the application will have to download all the Docker images it needs in order to run (for example, it needs to run one node of DataStax Enterprise for the microservices to store data in).
-This means that for your first run, the application will be delayed on startup until those container images have been downloaded and started.
-Subsequent runs of the application should be fast since Docker won't need to download the images again and can just start the containers.

-You can learn more about how we use Docker in our [Docker Guide][docker-guide] documentation.

 ## Opening the Web UI